reveation-labs/sharpcode-ai-assist-module/README.md

-# AI Assist Module for VirtoCommerce
+# AI Assist Module for Virto Commerce

 ## Overview
 Enhance your VirtoCommerce platform with the Virto AI Module.
 This module facilitates the generation, translation, and rephrasing of product descriptions using OpenAI.
 Additionally, it provides capabilities for creating AI-powered images for your products.